covidsimteam/SocNet/README.md

 To use this repo locally, please install Neo4j Desktop including a Neo4j 4.0.1+ installation and run the gradle task to spin up a spring boot server (on port 8069 by default).

+## Usage

+You can use `docker-compose -f docker-compose.yml up` to get started. neo4j and spark are not yet dockerized.

 ## Repo stats

 ```